John Wayne in Utah

 John Wayne leads his troop into Onion Creek Narrows in "Rio Grande".

-Wayne leads his determined troopers through a canyon; that is the Onion Creek Narrows.
+John Wayne as Kirby Yorke leads his determined Rio Grande troopers through a canyon; that is the Onion Creek Narrows.

 After "Rio Grande", John Wayne returned to Moab, Utah, for "The Comancheros".